Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 1. What are lawsuits against landlords or apartment buildings?

 A lawsuit against a landlord or an apartment building is a common personal injury claim.
-These lawsuits contend that the landlord should be held financially responsible for the injuries the tenant suffered.
+These lawsuits contend that the landlord should be held financially responsible for the tenant’s injuries.
 They argue that the landlord is liable because an unsafe condition caused the accident on the rental property.

-Landlord lawsuits typically claim that you got hurt because the landlord was negligent.
-That negligence manifested itself in their lack of care for the property.
+Landlord lawsuits typically claim that you got hurt because the landlord was negligent in not ensuring safe conditions.
+The landlord’s negligence manifested itself in their lack of care for the property.
 The lack of care led to the unsafe condition that put you at risk, through no fault of your own.

 To succeed in a lawsuit against a landlord for injuries sustained on their property, you will need to show that: